 These results spearhead transformation in teaching fundamental programming courses.
 Integrating GenAI tools, help students tackle complex programming tasks while developing critical thinking and problem-solving skills.

 Teaching programming with GenAI involves fostering a mix of traditional and Al-specific skills.
+The workflow when writing software with Copilot is:

 Writing software with GenAI applications. such as Copilot. needs to be approached differently to traditional programming tasks